-Moldovan banks should have internal AML programmes and procedures in place to ensure collection of the information on the identity of the client, the ultimate beneficiary, politically exposed persons, the trust relations, the holder of the corresponding bank account, etc. National Commission of Financial Market (for non-banking financial authority) has enacted the Regulation on the Measures of Prevention and Combating of Money Laundering, in force as of December 2011.
-According to the Regulation, the reporting entities shall report to both FIU and National Commission about their activities of prevention and combating money laundering.
+Moldovan banks should have internal AML programmes and procedures in place to ensure collection of the information on the identity of the client, the ultimate beneficiary, politically exposed persons, the trust relations, the holder of the corresponding bank account, etc.

+National Commission of Financial Market (NCFM, the supervisor of capital markets and non-banking credit organisations) has enacted the Regulation on the Measures of Prevention and Combating of Money Laundering, in force as of August 2018.
+According to the Regulation, the reporting entities shall report to both FIU and NCFM about their activities of prevention and combating money laundering.